SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 # Renderer2 Usage

-To use **Renderer2** first inject it so that we can access its methods to change the DOM.
+To be able to use **Renderer2** inject it.
+This way, we can access its methods to change the DOM.

 ```js
 constructor( private renderer: Renderer2) { }